 THE BEST FIBER FOR YEAR-ROUND USE

-Think about it: our sheep live in high-altitude conditions 365 days of the year, and in temperatures ranging from -40 to 90 degrees Fahrenheit.
-Such a range requires them to grow a natural fleece adapted to both sets of conditions, along with all the variable weather elements that arrive across all four seasons.
+Think about it this way: our sheep live in high-altitude conditions 365 days of the year, and in temperatures ranging from -40 to 90 degrees Fahrenheit.
+Such a range requires them to grow a natural fleece adapted to both sets of conditions, along with all the variable weather elements that arrive across all four seasons in between.

 MOISTURE WICKING & QUICK DRYING

 Duckworth has pioneered the art of creating fast wicking and quick drying Merino Wool fabrics, proprietary items you won't find elsewhere.
 Wool is naturally "hydrophilic," meaning it is chemically attracted to water and water vapor.
 The end result?
 A garment that doubles as a sweat vacuum, pulling potentially life-threatening, chill-creating sweat and moisture from the skin and into the wool fabric.
 On a warm day, the effect is just as worthy, keeping you sweat-free and dry despite the heat and exertion.
 Merino Wool is the the sensible choice for anybody who works up a sweat running, hiking, skiing, hunting, biking, climbing, etc.

 Ready for some science?
 Merino Wool is made of what are known as "cortical cells" wrapped in a cuticle, which is then wrapped in an epicuticle (a fibrous skin that helps repel moisture).
 This epicuticle skin helps draw moisture vapor into the center of the fiber where it is then processed by a chemical reaction: the hydrogen bond of water is broken, generating heat when combined with pockets of trapped air.
 The end result?
 Clothing that will literally become warmer the damper it gets, a game-changing asset in wet and high-humidity conditions.